 It happened out of nowhere.
 All this time, my baby had been taking his bottle like a champ.
 It didn’t matter whether he was drinking expressed breast milk or formula—like clockwork, he’d finish a whole bottle with no problem.

 But around seven-months-old, the bottle strike happened.
 He no longer sat still long enough to finish a bottle.
-He’d push the bottle away, or simply play with it, hoping that would “pass” for drinking.
+He’d push it away or simply play with it, hoping that would “pass” for drinking.
 And he preferred to be up and about, not sitting in one place finishing his meal.

 The trouble was, he’d get hungry later on, whether during the day or even at night.
 He began waking in the middle of the night, hungry for milk, or wake up cranky from a nap because of an empty stomach.

-What to do when your baby goes on a bottle strike
+What to do when your baby is on a bottle strike

 If your baby is going through the same thing, don’t worry.
-I tried a few ways to end the bottle strike, and I hope they can work for you too:
+I tried a few ways to end the bottle strike, and I hope they can work for you too.
+In fact, take a look at one mom’s story after trying these tips:

 With your baby more mobile and curious about his environment, drinking may not be his priority.
 Rather than sitting him down for a long period of time to finish a bottle, try offering smaller amounts more frequently.